ApryseSDK/pdftron-react-native/API.md

 #### annotationsListEditingEnabled
 bool, optional, Android only, default value is true

 If document editing is enabled, then this value determines if the annotation list is editable.

+Functionality for iOS will fixed in the next official release, or a fixed version is available by pointing the iOS podfile to https://nightly-pdftron.s3-us-west-2.amazonaws.com/stable/2021-06-30/9.0/cocoapods/pdfnet/2021-06-30_stable_rev77837.podspec as described in step one of the [iOS integration instructions](https://github.com/PDFTron/pdftron-react-native#ios).

 ```js
 <DocumentView